- Chess Club (Grades 6-8)

 Students interested in participating in Spelling Bee, please contact Mrs. Colleen Streefland (System Coordinator) at firstname.lastname@example.org

-Student Council at St. John the Evangelist/St. Pius X School serves the school and the community by organizing and participating in service projects, planning activities to cultivate school spirit, and modeling positive values-based behavior.
+Student Council at the Co-Cathedral of St. John the Evangelist Middle School serves the school and the community by organizing and participating in service projects, planning activities to cultivate school spirit, and modeling positive values-based behavior.
 Students elected to the Student Council practice leadership, responsibility, and cooperation as they work to create a healthy and vibrant school environment where the democratic process and a commitment to productive collaboration are evident.
 Council members seek to model Christ as they witness their faith to others through their words and actions.

-Students interested in participating in Student Council, please contact Mrs. Cameron at email@example.com.
+Students interested in participating in Student Council, please contact Mrs. Smith at firstname.lastname@example.org.

 Technovation is a world wide technology and app development program for girls in middle school.
 Teams of girls in grades 6-8 identify a problem in the community, develop a mobile app solution, build a business plan to launch the app, and bring the business to market by pitching it to teams of judges throughout the world.
 We work with mentors from around the Rochester area to create materials and videos as well as coding a working mobile app.